nimdaghlian/memex/_notes/texts/After XOXO.md

 Thank you XOXO for making this conversation feel vital, spirited, and friendly.

 ps OMG I almost forgot.
 One of the great things that came out of this zeitgeist already was Molly White putting out a call for personal blogs in the afterglow of the festival on the XOXO slack and getting [this treasure trove](https://gist.github.com/molly/e5003cfed284baf075c01e9470c089bc) back.
 That's your present for getting this far. ❌🅾️❌🅾️

+[^1]: In likening the experience of using the internet in the 21st century to frogs in a pot of boiling water, I should point out that frogs, and all other creatures with enough sense not to invent social media, actually do jump out.
+[Unless their higher functions have been taken away deliberately by the people controlling the experiment.](https://en.wikipedia.org/wiki/Boiling_frog#cite_ref-23)